 £1.
-I are many former thread antes (a/a) have Adjusted net current assets (if Low resource firms should enter 'n/a' here.
-See Section D2 applicable) All personal investment firms except low resource firms applicable) should at all times have adjusted net current assets of at least £1.
+A divisted not summent assets (if Low resource firms should enter 'n/a' here.
+See Section D2 Adjusted net current assets (if applicable) All personal investment firms except low resource firms should at all times have adjusted net current assets of at least £1.
 Low resource firms should enter 'n/a' here.
 This field should be filled in using the figure for adjusted net current assets that is derived from the calculation in Section D2.
-Adjusted net current assets should be calculated in accordance with Chapter 13 of the Interim Prudential Sourcebook for Investment Firms .
-Non-MiFID Firms see IPRU (INV)13.11 Surplus/deficit (if applicable) See Section D2 All personal investment firms, except low resource firms, should at all times have adjusted net current assets of at least £1.
+Adjusted net current assets should be calculated in accordance with Chapter 13 of the Interim Prudential Sourcebook for Investment Firms.
+Non-MiFID Firms see IPRU (INV)13.11 Surplus/deficit (if applicable) See Section D2 All personal investment firms , except low resource firms , should at all times have adjusted net current assets of at least $\pounds 1$ .
 Low resource firms should enter 'n/a' here.
 This field should be filled in using the figure for surplus/deficit that is derived from the calculation in section D2 of the data requirements.
-This shows whether the firm 's net current assets are positive.
-Expenditure based requirement (if See Section D2 applicable) All personal investment firms , except low resource firms , should calculate their expenditure based requirement ('EBR') in accordance with Chapter 13 of the Interim Prudential Sourcebook for Investment Firms.
+Europeiters have describer and (if This shows whether the firm 's net current assets are positive.
+See Section D2 Expenditure based requirement (if applicable) All personal investment firms, except low resource firms, should calculate their expenditure based requirement ('EBR') in accordance with Chapter 13 of the Interim Prudential Sourcebook for Investment Firms.
 Low resource firms should enter 'n/a' here.
-Non-MiFID Firms see IPRU (INV) 13.12 Adjusted Capital/liquid capital (if See Section D2 applicable) This field should be filled in using the figure for adjusted capital/liquid capital that is derived from the calculation in Section D2.
+Non-MiFID Firms see IPRU (INV) 13.12 Adjusted Capital/liquid capital (if See Section D2 This field should be filled in using the figure for adjusted applicable) This field should be filled in using the figure for adjusted capital/liquid capital that is derived from the calculation in Section D2.
 Adjusted/liquid capital should be calculated in accordance with Chapter 13 of the Interim Prudential Sourcebook for Investment Firms.
 Non-MiFID Firms see IPRU (INV) 13.12 Low resource firms should enter 'n/a' here.
 Surplus/deficit (if applicable) See Section D2 This field should be filled in using the figure for surplus/deficit that is derived from the calculation in Section D2.
 This shows the amount of the firm 's adjusted/liquid capital in relation to its expenditure based requirement.